 For more information about host system requirements, see System requirements.

-You need a 64-bit x86 processor-based system that supports either Intel VT or AMD-V hardware virtualization technology in the processor and BIOS.
+You need a 64-bit x86 processor-based system that supports either Intel VT or AMD-V hardware virtualization technology in the processor and system firmware.

 For a complete list of XenServer certified systems, see the Hardware Compatibility List (HCL).

 Yes.
 XenServer supports AMD Rapid Virtualization Indexing and Intel Extended Page Tables.
 Rapid Virtualization Indexing provides an implementation of nested tables technology used to further enhance the performance of the Xen hypervisor.
 Extended Page Tables provide an implementation of hardware assisted paging used to further enhance the performance of the Xen hypervisor.